n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 of GSUB features.

-The order in which these substitutions must be performed is fixed for all scripts implemented in the Syriac shaping model:
+The order in which these substitutions must be performed is fixed for all scripts implemented in the Arabic shaping model:

 	locl
 	isol